WASTING TIME ON THE INTERNET

 Messenger Programs

-Programs such as MSN Messenger, Yahoo Messenger, AOL
+Programs such as MSN Messenger, Yahoo Messenger, AOL Messenger and

-environment, if limited only to business related conversations.
+if limited only to business related conversations.

 3)